Elana Fine, Managing Director

 Holly DeArmond, Associate Director

 Holly DeArmond joined the Dingman Center in September 2012 as Assistant Director, Events and Marketing.
 In 2014, Holly was named Associate Director of the Center.
 She oversees the event strategy and planning for the Dingman Center’s annual events on campus, regionally and internationally.
-She manages Cupid's Cup, the University of Maryland’s national business competition and startup exhibition drawing 600 attendees and 50 exhibitors as well as the China Business Plan Competition and MBA global studies trip to Beijing.
 Holly is also responsible for developing and executing marketing and communications for all Dingman Center internal and external audiences.
+She also manages China Business Plan Competition and MBA global studies trip to Beijing.

 Holly first joined the University of Maryland in 2007 as the Associate Director of University Marketing.
 Her primary responsibility was management of the University’s largest annual event, Maryland Day.
 The event is hosted by 8,000 University volunteers and is attended by more than 75,000 people.
 In this role, Holly helped coordinate the planning and implementation of more than 400 events and managed such items as the marketing materials, event budget and planning committees of more than 60 people.